 Furthermore, if you manage to access a new loan with a lower interest rate compared to what you were paying previously, missing payments or not paying in full is less likely.
 If the new loan only offers high interest, it is probably not going to be worth consolidating your debts.

 How can debt consolidation damage credit scores?

-Of course, there is potential that credit scores can be damaged if you do not manage finances responsibly and pay the new loan in full and on time.
-Or if an unforeseen event occurs and it reduces your monthly budget, such as illness and temporary unemployment.
+Of course, there is a potential that credit scores can be damaged if you do not manage finances responsibly and pay the new loan in full and on time.
+Or if an unforeseen event occurs and reduces your monthly budget, such as illness and temporary unemployment.

 One issue with debt consolidation is that it can give the illusion of less debt because there is now only one creditor.
 And it does not solve any underlying problem that caused multiple debts in the first place.

 How to rebuild credit score after debt consolidation